SubhrajyotiSen/subhrajyoti.me/content/posts/mozilla-at-ingenius-2015.md

 +++
 So it had been some time since I had become a FSA and was really looking forward toward an activity outside my college.
 As luck would have it, Firefox Developer Edition was one of the sponsors for inGenius 2015 organized by PESIT (South Campus), Bangalore.

 A few members from our club had been invited to the hackathon as mentors.
 Now the word ‘mentor’ itself makes it all the more interesting.
+I was invited to mentor teams on Android as well as open source technologies.

 The day started with us reaching PESIT and getting a spot to set up our stall.
 The RALs (Regional Ambassador Lead) Abhiram, Akshay and Karthic joined us there.
 We were soon ready to get started.
 The event started off with Kaustav speaking to the participants about Firefox Developer Edition and Abhiram on the FSA program.